Ivory Coast shifts French military partnership – DW – 01/06/2025

 Ivory Coast remains a strategic ally of France in West Africa.
 Until now, some 1,000 French soldiers have been deployed with the 43rd BIMA, playing a crucial role in the fight against jihadists operating in the Sahel and northern Gulf of Guinea countries.

 But aside from military partnerships, the landscape regarding economic and trade relations is rapidly changing in the Sahel.
-Geopolitical organizations like BRICS (the intergovernmental institution that includes Brazil, Russia, India, China, South Africa, Ethiopia, Iran and the United Arab Emirates) have grown in stature and membership, and China continues to provide an alternative trade and business partner away from Western, ex-colonialist associates.
+Geopolitical organizations like BRICS (the intergovernmental institution that includes Brazil, Russia, India, China, South Africa, Ethiopia, Iran and the United Arab Emirates) have grown in stature and membership.
+China also continues to provide an alternative trade and business partner away from Western, ex-colonialist associates.

 But for analyst Tessa Dooms there is no centralized directive, leaving individual nations to feel their way forward.